GuillaumeJuste/Mathlib/README.md

 # Mathlib Version 1.0.0

 Mathlib is a C++ math library developed to provides a suite of [vector][], [matrix][], [quaternion][] and [transform][] to perform basic geometry suitable for game developers.
-This library can be used to construct geometry for graphics libraries or perform calculations for animation or physics systems.
+This library can be used to construct geometry for graphics libraries or perform calculations for animation or physics systems.\

+Links to the official [documentation][]

 ## Authors